 Instructions when a drinking water avoidance advisory is issued

-In the event of a drinking water avoidance advisory, use only bottled water or water from another drinking water source.
+When a drinking water avoidance advisory is issued, use only bottled water or drinking water supplied in other ways.
 In general, tap water can only be used for domestic purposes, such as for laundry or dishes, and for personal hygiene, unless otherwise specified in the notice.
 In some cases, there may be restrictions on the use of water for personal hygiene depending on the existing contaminants and their concentration.

-Even if you have a home water treatment device, you must only consume bottled water or drinking water from another source.
+Even if you have a home water treatment device, you must only consume bottled water or drinking water supplied in other ways.
 These devices do not necessarily provide effective protection against existing contaminants.

 Instructions when a “do not use” advisory is issued

 If a “do not use” advisory has been issued for your municipality, do not use your tap water in any circumstances, even if it has been boiled.
-Instead, you must use bottled water or water from another source of drinking water for all food-related uses.
+Instead, you must use bottled water, or drinking water supplied in other ways, for all food-related uses.
 For personal hygiene and household uses, like cleaning surfaces, use only replacement water supplied by authorities or water from another source that is appropriate for such uses.
 Pay close attention to the information provided in the advisory on how to procure water.
 Avoid using water from your municipal water system, except to flush your toilet.

 Know the health consequences